zrmdsxa/chatgpt-socks5-proxy-browser/README.md

 # chatgpt-socks5-proxy-browser
-Launch Chrome with SOCKS5 proxy
+Launch Chrome (version 139) with SOCKS5 proxy

 All coded by chatgpt!!!